-Students will collaborate with the research team of Dr. Kathleen Cooney, including prominent partners both at Duke and other institutes, to identify genetic variants likely associated with early onset prostate cancer in African American patients identified by the Metropolitan Detroit Cancer Surveillance System (MDCSS) cancer registry.
-Students will analyze whole exome sequencing data from samples collected from patients to generate a detailed curation of data relating genetic variants to severity of cancer prognosis.
+Students collaborated with the research team of Dr. Kathleen Cooney, including prominent partners both at Duke and other institutes, to identify genetic variants likely associated with early onset prostate cancer in African American patients identified by the Metropolitan Detroit Cancer Surveillance System (MDCSS) cancer registry.
+Students analyzed whole exome sequencing data from samples collected from patients to generate a detailed curation of data relating genetic variants to severity of cancer prognosis.
 This work will provide valuable data for identifying risk factors related to the most frequently diagnosed cancer among men in the United States in a group that is disproportionately affected by earlier onset and more severe prognoses for the condition.

 Image credit: National Human Genome Research Institute, www.genome.gov

 View the team’s final poster here: Team 4

 View the team’s final summary here: